kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 - New DaemonSet or StatefulSet pods become Ready or available

 #### Complete
-Kubernetes marks a DaemonSet or Stateful as complete when it has the following characteristics:
+Kubernetes marks a DaemonSet, ReplicaSet or Stateful as `complete` when it has the following characteristics:

-- All of the replicas associated with the DaemonSet or StatefulSet have been updated to the latest version you've specified, meaning any updates you've requested have been completed.
+- All of the replicas/pods associated with the DaemonSet or StatefulSet have been updated to the latest version you've specified, meaning any updates you've requested have been completed.
-- All of the replicas associated with the DaemonSet or StatefulSet are available.
+- All of the replicas/pods associated with the DaemonSet, ReplicaSet or StatefulSet are available.
-- No old replicas for the DaemonSet or Stateful are running.
+- No old or mischeduled replicas/pods for the DaemonSet, ReplicaSet or Stateful are running.

 #### Failed
 In order to introduce this condition we need to come up with a new field called `.spec.progressDeadlineSeconds` which denotes the number of seconds the controller waits before indicating(in the workload controller status) that the controller progress has stalled.